Tom Paine and Democratic Republicanism

 Paine would be proud that Americans are critiquing the Constitution, writes Luke Pickrell

-Paine arrived in America in 1775.
-According to Harvey Kaye, Enlightenment thought and Evangelical Protestantism had already shaped colonial culture when Paine landed.
-The two intellectual traditions “strove to remove barriers to sight and bring light out of darkness.
+Paine arrived in Colonial America in 1775, entering a society already shaped by Enlightenment thought and Evangelical Protestantism.
+As historian Harvey J. Kaye notes, these traditions “strove to remove barriers to sight and bring light out of darkness.
 Both rejected inherited wisdom as the basis of knowledge and encouraged the questioning of — if not resistance to — authority.”
-Still, a limited monarchy was popular.
-Despite growing opposition to King George III, Americans continued to “think and operate in terms of King, Constitution, and Mother Country.”
+Yet, loyalty to a limited monarchy remained widespread.
+Despite growing frustration with King George III, most colonists still operated within the framework of “King, Constitution, and Mother Country.”

 Many colonists argued that the time wasn’t right to break with England.
-Critics spread fear and doubt and argued that Americans couldn’t sustain a republic: “All our property throughout the continent would be unhinged…the greatest confusion and the most violent convulsions would take place,” warned one naysayer.
+Critics spread fear and doubt and argued that Americans couldn’t sustain a republic: “All our property throughout the continent would be unhinged… the greatest confusion and the most violent convulsions would take place,” warned one naysayer.
 Paine had none of it.
 Foreshadowing Martin Luther King Jr.’s understanding that “‘Wait’ has almost always meant ‘Never’” and that the time to act for democracy is always now, Paine argued that Americans were “ripe for revolution and republicanism.”
 Naysayers' fears were “only chimeras, empty and unreal fancies of excited minds.”
 Furthermore, “All men [are] republicans by nature and royalists only by fashion.”

 Soon after the war began, Paine helped write the new Pennsylvania Constitution, temporarily creating the Union’s “sole unicameral and near democratic state.”
 He argued that the more complex the government, the greater the threat to democracy; no government could be too simple.
 America needed a plain and straightforward government; in other words, just a single house of representatives.
 “By integrating representation upon democracy,” wrote Paine years later in Rights of Man, “we arrive at a system of government capable of embracing and confederating all of the various interests and every extent of territory and population.”
 As Jonathan Israel notes, some radicals in Europe critiqued the Pennsylvania Constitution for failing to abolish slavery and end racial discrimination.
 The new Constitution also failed to safeguard the rights of Native Americans and did little to protect press freedom.
 Still, the document was groundbreaking because of its democratic structural provisions, such as a single legislative assembly.

-Paine left America after the war and traveled to England, where he published Rights of Man in 1791 to defend the French Revolution against Edmund Burke and his conservative Reflections on the Revolution in France.
+Paine left America and traveled to England, where he published Rights of Man in 1791 to defend the French Revolution against Edmund Burke and his conservative Reflections on the Revolution in France.
 According to Eric Foner and E.P.
 Thompson, the text became a fundamental tract for the English working class.
 In Rights of Man, Paine argued that the cause of political democracy was inseparable from the economic demands of the poor, and the solution to poverty was democratic government.
 Paine defended the rights of people to change their constitutions, writing, "I am contending for the rights of the living, and against their being willed away, and controlled, and contracted for, by the manuscript-assumed authority of the dead."
 Democratic constitutions created prosperous societies: “When it shall be said in any country in the world, my poor are happy; neither ignorance nor distress is to be found among them; my jails are empty of prisoners, my streets of beggars; the aged are not in want, the taxes are not oppressive; the rational world is my friend because I am the friend of its happiness: when these things can be said, then may that country boast its constitution and its government.”

 In 1795, Paine published Dissertations on the First Principles of Government.
 He explained, “The true and only true basis of representative government is equality of rights.”
 Universal and equal suffrage is the “primary right by which other rights are protected,” and to take away that right is to “reduce a man to slavery, for slavery consists in being subject to the will of another, and he that has not a vote in the election of representatives is in this case.”